 SCHOOL OF INDUSTRIAL AND LABOR RELATIONS

 ADMINISTRATION

-Edward J. Lawler, dean
+David B. Lipsky, dean

-Robert Smith, associate dean, academic affairs

-Ronald L. Seeber, associate dean, extension and public affairs
+Robert Smith, associate dean, academic affairs Ronald L. Seeber, associate dean, extension and public affairs

-James E. McPherson, assistant dean, Office of Student Services
+Jonathon Levy, assistant dean, administration James E. McPherson, assistant dean, Office of Student Services

 Gordon Law, librarian

-Allan Lentini, director, administrative services

-Francine Blau, director, research

-Michael O'Hara, director, external relations
+Ronald G. Ehrenberg, director, research Mary Murray, director, school relations

+Frances Benson, director, publications

+Tom Herson, director of budget

-Robert Stern, graduate faculty representative
+Lawrence K. Williams, graduate faculty representative

 Tove Hammer, editor, Industrial and Labor Relations Review

 DEGREE PROGRAMS

-Degree

 Industrial and Labor Relations

-B.S.
+Degree B.S.

 M.I.L.R.

 M.P.S.

 M.S.

 Ph.D.

 THE SCHOOL The School of Industrial and Labor Relations at Cornell (ILR) is a small school within a large university.
-It tries to maintain the small-college atmosphere expected of an institution that has about 700 undergraduates and approximately 120 graduate students, even as ILR students participate fully in the activites of the larger Cornell community.
-ILR students begin study in January 1998 in modern, technologically advanced lecture halls and seminar rooms, as well as a library enlarged in size and more useable for study.
+It tries to maintain the small-college atmosphere expected of an institution that has about 630 undergraduates and approximately 140 graduate students, even as ILR students participate fully in the activites of the larger Cornell community.
+When the construction of the new Ives Hall classroom building is complete, ILR students will return to modern, technologically advanced lecture halls and seminar rooms, as well as to a library enlarged in size and more useable for study.
+During the construction, ILR classes will meet in buildings near the Ives Hall complex of faculty and administrative offices.
+Lunches, receptions, parties, and activities will be organized to promote the continuing interaction of ILR students and faculty.
 Almost half of the school's typical freshman class comes from the greater New York City area.
 Another 30 percent live in other parts of New York State.
 Students from other states and a few from foreign countries make up the rest of the class.
 Women constitute about 50 percent of recent entering classes, and minority students comprise about 25 percent of new freshmen and transfer students.
 Students enrolled in the School of Industrial and Labor Relations at Cornell may take a substantial number of courses in the other six undergraduate colleges and schools of the university, including the College of Arts and Sciences.
 Cornell students have access to all of the libraries and other services of the university.
 The school operates in four areas: (1) resident instruction, (2) extension and public service, (3) research, and (4) publications.
-It provides instruction to undergraduates and graduate students who are preparing for careers in industrial and labor relations, as well as to men and women already engaged in industrial relations activities and the general public through its Extension and Public Service Division.
+It provides instruction to undergraduates and graduate students who are preparing for careers in the field, as well as to men and women already engaged in industrial relations activities and the general public through its Extension and Public Service Division.
 The school's Conference Center, part of the extension division, initiates and hosts conferences covering the full scope of industrial and labor relations.
 The center provides continuing education and information to practitioners and scholars.
 The Research Division develops materials for resident and extension teaching and originates studies in industrial and labor relations.
 The Publications Division publishes and distributes the research results.
-GRADUATE DEGREES More than 120 students on the Cornell campus are enrolled in graduate study in industrial and labor relations, one of the largest graduate fields in the university.
+GRADUATE DEGREES More than 140 students on the Cornell campus are enrolled in graduate study in industrial and labor relations, one of the largest graduate fields in the university.
 Students may work toward the degrees of Master of Industrial and Labor Relations, Master of Professional Studies, Master of Science, and Doctor of Philosophy.
-For further information on graduate programs, contact the Graduate Office, School of Industrial and Labor Relations, Cornell University, 216 Ives Hall, Ithaca, NY 14853-3901.
+For further information on graduate programs, contact the Graduate Office, School of Industrial and Labor Relations, Cornell University, 379 Ives Hall, Ithaca.
+NY 14853-3901.
 DEPARTMENTS OF INSTRUCTION Courses in the school are organized into six departments: